thinegan/terraform-aws-cli/README.md

 The following image tag strategy is applied:
 * `zenika/terraform-aws-cli:latest` - build from master
-  * Included CLI versions are the newest in the [`supported_versions.json` ](https://github.com/Zenika/terraform-aws-cli/blob/master/supported_versions.json) file.
+  * Included CLI versions are the latest in [`supported_versions.json` ](https://github.com/Zenika/terraform-aws-cli/blob/master/supported_versions.json) file.
 * `zenika/terraform-aws-cli:release-S.T_terraform-UU.VV.WW_awscli-XX.YY.ZZ` - build from releases
   * `release-S.T` is the release tag
   * `terraform-UU.VV.WWW` is the **Terraform** version included in the image